BioinfoMachineLearning/EnQA/README.md

-### Model training for EnQA assisted with AlphaFold2
+### Model training for EnQA assisted with AlphaFold2 predictions
 First generate 5 AlphaFold reference models per [Generating AlphaFold2 models for assisted quality assessment](https://github.com/BioinfoMachineLearning/EnQA#generating-alphafold2-models-for-assisted-quality-assessment).
 Then generate the labels and features after you have the predicted results from AlphaFold and the corresponding native PDBs:
 ```